-- Measure of college readiness: The rate of students passing AP and/or IB exams, and/or the rate of students earning college credit by taking college-level courses in high school through a dual enrollment program offered by the school and/or the rate of students earning an industry-recognized certification on an approved CTE program of study. - Floor and Target: The floor is a three-year weighted average of the 10th percentile of school performance and the target is a three-year weighted average of the 90th percentile of school performance. - a.
+- Measure of college readiness: The rate of students passing AP and/or IB exams, and/or the rate of students earning college credit by taking college-level courses in high school through a dual enrollment program offered by the school and/or the rate of students earning an industry-recognized, DC PCSB-approved CTE certification. - Floor and Target: The floor is a three-year weighted average of the 10th percentile of school performance and the target is a three-year weighted average of the 90th percentile of school performance. - a.
 Prior to calculating the floor and target for the AP/IB/DE/CTE measure, DC PCSB will determine if there are any outliers in the data set, in each year of the three-year weighted average.
 An outlier is determined if the rate(s) are 1.5 times the Interquartile Range (IQR).
 The outliers will be removed prior to calculating the percentile of performance for each year in the three-year weighted average for both the floor and/or target.

 Most of the gateway measures are established measures with more than three years of data.
 For these measures the floor is held constant for two years.
-The floor is calculated based on data through 2016-17 and set for two years with 2018-19 serving as year two.
-The floor and target will be recalculated for the 2019-20 PMF Policy and Technical Guide.
+The floor is calculated based on data through 2018-19 and set for two years with 2019-20 serving as year one.
+The floor and target will be recalculated for the 2021-22 PMF Policy and Technical Guide.

 Measure Floor Target

 9 th Grade on Track to Graduate 67.0 90.0

 Four-Year Graduation Rate 67.0 90.0

-(Prior year Adjusted Cohort Graduation Rate)
+(Prior year Adjusted Cohort Graduation

+Rate)

 Five-Year Graduation Rate 67.0 100.0

 (Adjusted Cohort Graduation Rate)

 PSAT Performance (Grade 11) 50.0

 SAT/ACT Performance (Grade 12) 75.0

-SAT/ACT College and Career Ready: ERW 17.9 47.0
+SAT/ACT College and Career Ready:

+ERW

-SAT/ACT College and Career Ready: Math 4.2 24.4
+SAT/ACT College and Career Ready:

+Math

-College Acceptance Rate 88.2 100.0
+College Acceptance Rate 100.0

-College Readiness: Advanced 33.6
+College Readiness: Advanced

-Placement/International Baccalaureate/Dual
+Placement/International

-Enrollment/CTE Certification
+Baccalaureate/Dual Enrollment /CTE Certification

-^{} Rates will be updated in November 2018, once the 2017-18 data is available to include in the calculation.
+^{} These floors and targets will be updated in November 2019 when the 2018-19 data is available